INST377-UMD/inst377-lab3-deborahalain/README.md

 # Name (Please Input your name): Deborah Alain

-# Comments: Excused abscene and received extension on assignment
+# Comments: Excused absence and received extension on assignment